arthurmatthew/scam-finder/README.md

     <img src="https://img.shields.io/github/watchers/arthurmatthew/scam-finder?color=violet" alt="Stars">
 </p>

 **Scam Finder** is an open source tool which helps find **scam popup** websites.
-It loads through domains known for hosting malicious websites The project is written in TypeScript using Puppeteer.
+It loads through domains known for hosting malicious websites.
+The project is written in TypeScript using Puppeteer.

 <ul style="text-align: center;">
     <a href="#usage">Usage</a><br/>